LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 methods: ``example_file->open``, ``example_file->close``,
 ``example_file->read``, ``example_file->write``.

+.. only:: html

    The example project is the "LCAPIFile" project in the LCAPI examples found :download:`here <../_downloads/lcapi_examples.zip>`.
+Due to the length of the code in that file, the entire code is not reproduced here.
+Instead, this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.

+.. only:: latex

+   The example project is the "LCAPIFile" project in the LCAPI examples found `here <http://lassoguide.com/_downloads/lcapi_examples.zip>`_.
 Due to the length of the code in that file, the entire code is not reproduced here.
    Instead, this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.

 #.
 The first step in creating a custom type is to register the type's
    initializer.
 Type initializers are registered in the same way that regular